qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

     msg['Subject'] = subject
     msg['From'] = sender_email
     msg['To'] = recipient_email

 # send email
     with smtplib.SMTP('smtp.gmail.com', 587) as server:
         server.starttls()
         server.login('your_app_username', 'your_app_password')
         server.sendmail(sender_email, recipient_email, msg.as_string())
 ```
+If you don't know the app username and password for your email, a detailed instruction is provided below in "Potential Obstacles And Solutions".

 ### Step3: combine 1st and 2nd step and test if you can recieve an email!
 ```